KP1211/SubCCompilerHack/README.md

    - *There may be more places where Infiles is being modified, but so far it's working the way it is right now.*
  - Now will scan all input sources and replace all instances of "Hello" to "Good bye".
 Codes is in main.c.
  - Maximun string length has been increased to 200,000.
- - Has a string variable to contain the complete source code of the 7 files that I have modified (specified in section *Good things to note*).
+ - Has a string variable to contain the complete source codes of the 7 files that I have modified (specified in section *Good things to note*).
  - Has a source code that is quine-able, and some for loops to make it a quine.

 *Essentially I have modified nothing but the source of input (With a String variable and some support int variables to imitate how type FILE works).
 The rest of the program will work as usual.*